 The exhibit list should be prepared prior to the final pretrial conference and set forth in the pretrial order.
+The parties shall make every effort to use Joint exhibits to the extent possible.
+Joint exhibits shall be marked as "JX".
 Plaintiff's exhibits shall be marked as "PX" and Defendant's exhibits shall be marked as "DX".
 Exhibit markers should be attached to all exhibits at the time they are shown to opposing counsel during the preparation of the pretrial order.
 A supply of marking tags for exhibits may be obtained from the Clerk's Office.
 They should be attached to the lower right-hand corner whenever possible.